BLOG ARTICLE

 - Commodity-pegged stablecoins: As their name suggests, these stablecoins are tied to assets like gold, silver, or oil.
 For example, Tether Gold (XAUT) and PAX Gold (PAXG) are backed by gold reserves, with each token representing a specific quantity of the commodity in a reserve or vault.

-- Fiat-pegged stablecoins: These are linked to standard currencies — like the U.S. Dollar or Euro — or any other form of legal tender.
+- Fiat-pegged stablecoins: These are linked to standard currencies , like the U.S. Dollar or Euro , or any other form of legal tender.
 Examples include USD Coin (USDC), Stasis Euro (EURS), True USD (TUSD), and Tether (USDT).
-They’re typically created by centralized firms, which hold their cash equivalents in reserves.
+They're typically created by centralized firms, which hold their cash equivalents in reserves.
+As of late 2025, USDT and USDC together command roughly 90% of total stablecoin supply, reflecting how deeply fiat-pegged assets have become the default for institutional and commercial use.

 Despite their differences, all stablecoins share common traits: